 In general I’d only recommend making a speculative transfer if you think you’ll be able to book travel within six months or so (though it depends on your exact situation).

 At the moment the Amex Membership Rewards program is offering a dozen different transfer bonuses, including to some of my favorite Amex transfer partners.
 It could make sense to speculatively transfer some points here (that’s exactly what I plan to do), given the opportunities available.
-However, you have a few weeks to make a decision, so I wouldn’t necessarily make transfers just yet.

 Do you plan on taking advantage of these Amex transfer bonuses?
 Which partners are you interested in?